 (g) Deep section rims, tri-spoke and wheels of a similar design may be used.
 The front wheel must have at least 45% of the surface area open.

 (h) The use of recumbent machines, protective shields, windbreaks or other means of reducing air resistance is prohibited.

-But you could ride a Shiv or otherwise non-UCI compliant TT bike in England and Wales, provided it still adheres to the rules above.
+You could ride a Specialised Shiv or otherwise non-UCI compliant TT bike in CTT events, provided it still adheres to the rules above.